mckennalab/Circuitseq/README.md

 ### Test data
 If you want to test out the pipeline we have added a downsampled fast5 and fastqs in the `example_data` directory.
 There you will find an explanation of how to run each example.

+## pLannotate your plasmids
+By popular demand we are trying to implement a quick way of annotating your plasmids using Matt McGuffie's [pLannotate](https://github.com/barricklab/pLannotate).
+If you are interested please go to the [plannotate](https://github.com/mckennalab/Circuitseq/edit/main/plannotate) directory and follow the readme.

 ## Learn more / cite our publication